Run out of regular payments required for free cash? Here are few easy direct debits that’ll help.

 How many direct debits could you need?

 I’m a fan of having multiple current accounts.
 Some of this is practical.
 What happens if the app goes down and you can’t access your cash?
-But the main reason I have so many (17 at the last count) is to nab free cash and rewards.
+But the main reason I have so many (23 at the last count) is to nab free switching cash and monthly rewards.

 These accounts bring in hundreds of pounds extra every year, and are relatively easy to maintain.
 In fact once I’ve set them up I hardly have to touch them.